LeeMendelowitz/blog/content/python_file_function_decorator.md

     def write_hi_ver_3(f):
         f.write('hi!\n')

+The decorator can also wrap a function which takes multiple file handles by specifiying multiple file access modes:

+    :::python
+    @wrap_file_function('r', 'w')
+    def copy_file(f1, f2):
+        f2.write(f1.read())

+    copy_file('hi.txt', 'hi.copy.txt')

-Here is the source for the decorator:
+Here is the source for the decorator, which also takes care to close any files it opens in the event that the wrapped function throws an exception.

 [gist:id=36941676def5c521a960]